nixworks/public/news/2015/12/7/index.md

 ##### Russia
 ### [Russia's envoy to the International Atomic Energy Agency says he expects the historic nuclear deal between Iran and world powers, the P5+1, to be implemented in January.
 Before the end of the year, Iran will exchange its stockpile of low-enriched uranium for Russia's non-enriched forms of uranium, he said. ](/news/2015/12/7/russia-s-envoy-to-the-international-atomic-energy-agency-says-he-expects-the-historic-nuclear-deal-between-iran-and-world-powers-the-p5-1.md)
-_Context: IAEA, low-enriched uranium, Joint Comprehensive Plan of Action, Iran, Russia, several world powers, uranium_
+_Context: IAEA, several world powers, Joint Comprehensive Plan of Action, low-enriched uranium, uranium, Russia, Iran_

 ##### Iran's Cyber Police Chief
 ### [Iran's Cyber Police Chief announces the arrest of some 53 people for allegedly running websites supportive of the Islamic State militant group. ](/news/2015/12/7/iran-s-cyber-police-chief-announces-the-arrest-of-some-53-people-for-allegedly-running-websites-supportive-of-the-islamic-state-militant-gro.md)